nemofoo/deskthang/readme.md

   - RST: GPIO 20

 ## Dependencies

 - Pico SDK (submodule)
 - Zig 0.11.0 or later
 - CMake 3.13 or later
 - libpng for the host application

-### Serial Communication Setup
+## Serial Communication Setup

 - Baud rate: 115200
 - Flow control: None
-- Debug output: Separate channel
+- Debug output: Separate channel, or use a prefix like "DBG:" on the same channel that the host filters out from protocol data.
-  - Host <-> Device protocol data on USB CDC first interface
-  - Device debug output on USB CDC second interface
-  - OR if single interface:
-    - Device prefixes all debug with "DBG:"
-    - Host filters out lines starting with "DBG:" before protocol parsing
-    - Protocol data never starts with "DBG:"

-### Protocol Framing
+## Protocol Framing

-1. Initial packet must start with SYNC (0x1B) marker
+- The first packet from the host begins with SYNC (0x1B).
-2. All subsequent packet headers must align on 8-byte boundaries
+- All subsequent packet headers align on 8-byte boundaries.
-3. Device must not send any non-protocol data on protocol channel
+- The device must not send non-protocol data on the protocol channel.
-4. If debug output is needed during protocol operation:
+- If debug output is needed during protocol operation and there is only a single interface:
-   - Must use separate channel, OR
-   - Must buffer until protocol operation completes
+  - Prefix logs with "DBG:" so the host ignores them for protocol parsing.
+  - Never mix debug and protocol bytes in the same packet.